mfawadakbar/manuscript_2020_limestone/README.md

 * Emails:  mfawadakbar@uetpeshawar.edu.pk; khan.m@uetpeshswar.edu.pk; shahabuddin@uetpeshawar.edu.pk

 ## Code Description
 The repository contains 6 files each containing codes to generate results of the linked manuscript.
+All codes are well organized and commented.

 ## Image Filtering
 Some of the codes doesn't have the filtering code.
 These codes have imported filtered images using image IDs.
 The images were filtered using the following code snippet.